Call Azure Function From SPFX Webpart

 How to Delete SharePoint Online List From Azure Function

-Now open your favorite browser and pass the title value along with the query string parameter. testing is the name of my list.
+Now open your favorite browser and pass the title value as a query string parameter.
+Testing is the name of my list.

 https://connecttosharepoint12.azurewebsites.net/api/NewFunction?code=Ywz0yHIlFxol2BqaZDdC5xLvyESRffgCTPh5mqLyyZ/UutI0n0vebQ==&title=testing

-You can able to see below, the SharePoint list is deleted sucessfully
+You can see below that the SharePoint list was deleted successfully

 Delete SharePoint Online List From Azure Function CSOM